Mark Wilson (golfer): Professional career

-Wilson turned professional in 1997 and played on the NGA Hooters Tour for the early part of his career, where he won three times between 1998-2001.
+Wilson turned professional in 1997 and played on the NGA Hooters Tour for the early part of his career, where he won three times between 1998–2001.
 He then won his PGA Tour card for the 2003 season after finishing T17 at the Q School in 2002.
 In his first full season on tour, Wilson narrowly missed out on retaining his card when he finished 128th on the money list.
 He held conditional status for the 2004 PGA Tour season and alternated between the PGA Tour and Nationwide Tour for the season.
 He then regained his tour card for 2005 season at Q School and finished the year with three top-10 finishes including a T3 at the Valero Texas Open, which at the time was his best finish on the PGA Tour.
 He continued with conditional status in 2006 after finishing 133rd on the money list in 2005, then again regained full status at the 2006 Q School for the 2007 season.

 Wilson won for the first time on the PGA Tour at the Honda Classic in March 2007, where he triumphed in a four-way playoff.
 He won the tournament on the third extra hole after being tied with José Cóceres, Camilo Villegas and Boo Weekley at 5-under-par.
 This victory lifted Wilson into the top 100 of the Official World Golf Ranking for the first time in his career.

 Wilson has since won the 2009 Mayakoba Golf Classic at Riviera Maya-Cancun, the 2011 Sony Open in Hawaii and the 2011 Waste Management Phoenix Open where he triumphed in a playoff against Jason Dufner.
 The Sony Open victory earned Wilson his first trip to the Masters.
 Wilson earned his fifth PGA Tour victory at the 2012 Humana Challenge, holding off the challenge of Robert Garrigus, Johnson Wagner and John Mallinger by two strokes.
 He finished at 24-under-par, helped by a second round 62 which included eight birdies and an eagle.
 With the win, he moved to a career high of 40th in the Official World Golf Ranking.
 The following month, Wilson enjoyed a good run at the WGC-Accenture Match Play Championship where he made it all the way to the semi-finals before losing to eventual champion Hunter Mahan, 2&1.
 He did however win the consolation match to finish third, defeating world number three Lee Westwood, 1 up.
-In his run for the semi-finals, Wilson beat Bo Van Pelt (3&2), Robert Rock (3&2), Dustin Johnson (4&3) and Peter Hanson (4&3).
+In his run for the semi-finals, Wilson beat Bo Van Pelt (3 and 2), Robert Rock (3 and 2), Dustin Johnson (4 and 3) and Peter Hanson (4 and 3).
 This was Wilson' best showing at a WGC event and he moved to a career high 24th in the world ranking.

-For the first time since joining the PGA Tour, Wilson played the 2016-17 season out of the past champion's category.
+For the first time since joining the PGA Tour, Wilson played the 2016–17 season out of the past champion's category.